wazuh/wazuh-documentation/source/proof-of-concept-guide/integrate-network-ids-suricata.rst

 Troubleshooting
 ---------------

-In case of getting errors concerning network interface in Suricata log file ``/var/log/suricata/suricata.log``, don't forget to check the name of your network interface and configure it accordingly in the files ``/etc/sysconfig/suricata`` and ``/etc/suricata/suricata.yaml``.
+* Error concerning network interface in Suricata log file ``/var/log/suricata/suricata.log``.

+To solve this issue, check the name of your network interface and configure it accordingly in the files ``/etc/sysconfig/suricata`` and ``/etc/suricata/suricata.yaml``.